 You Can Do Anything, But Not Everything

 As a blogger it can be easy to fall in the trap of wanting to do it all and have it all.
 But at the end of the day something has to give because there’s literally only so many hours in the day.
 Instead of trying to focus on being on 87 social media platforms, I started focusing in on 2-3 of my strongest ones and that’s when I started to really notice a shift in gaining a more engaged audience and growing more.
-My blog for me is always my number one focus because I 110% own it, but I also try to focus on Pinterest, Facebook, and even Instagram (though I sometimes have a love/hate relationship with it-ha!)
+My blog for me is always my number one focus because I 110% own it, but I also try to focus on Pinterest, Facebook, and even Instagram (though I sometimes have a love/dislike relationship with it-ha!)

 Celebrate Your Wins- Big and Small

-Last but not least, I’ve learned the extreme importance of celebrating my wins- no matter if it’s big or small.
+Last but not least, I’ve learned the importance of celebrating my wins- no matter if it’s big or small.
 The blogging industry can be a bit of a rollercoaster sometimes and working at home by myself can sometimes get lonely.
 But taking the time to celebrate the wins and give myself a pat on the back when something great happens, really makes me reflect and appreciate the hard work that I put into everything.
 (I totally recommend everyone do this, no matter what job you have!)

 What’s one thing you wish more people realized about bloggers?

 Mostly I just want people to know and appreciate the fact that bloggers are some of the hardest working people you’ll ever meet.
 Their total boss babes, hustlers, and jack of all trades, and it’s honestly amazing how they(we) manage to do it all.

 From writing posts, creating content, taking and editing photographs, managing social media accounts, pitching to brands, answering and sending out e-mails, and much more, it can be A LOT to manage and handle.